 The Statistical Research and Training Institute is a training organization specialized in the field of statistics with the aim of promoting the development and dissemination of statistical knowledge.

-The institute aims to fulfill the roles of providing the personnel of national and local governments with skills and knowledge on statistical theories and methods required for such activities as the compilation of statistics, the making of statistical analyses and the application of statistical data.
+The institute provides trainings such as "Statistics Introductory Course", "Statistics Basics Course", "Comprehensive Course (General Course)", and "Statistics Specialized Course" with the personnel of national and local public organizations so that they can acquire the skills and knowledge on statistical theories and methods required for such activities as the compilation of statistics, the making of statistical analyses and the application of statistical data.

-The cumulative number of the attendees has come up to 24,800 since the foundation of the institute in 1921.
+Annually, more than 1,000 students attend any one of these courses including the "Correspondence Class".
+The cumulative number of the attendees has come up to 28,000 since the foundation of the institute in 1921.